Instrumental and Proximal Causal Inference with Gaussian Processes: Introduction

 \paragraph{Contributions.} We propose a Gaussian process (GP)~\citep{rasmussen2003gaussian} framework with principled uncertainty quantification for both the IV and Proxy settings.
 Building on the observation that learning the unconfounded structural function in both settings reduces to solving a Fredholm integral equation, we leverage the theory of deconditional kernel embeddings~\citep{hsu2019bayesian}, which act as pseudo-inverses of conditional expectation operators, and adapt their GP formulation~\citep{chau2021deconditional} to causal learning under unobserved confounding.
 The resulting methods, \textbf{GPIV} and \textbf{GPProxy}, form a unified Bayesian nonparametric framework for causal estimation across both settings.

 For estimation, we show that the posterior means of \textbf{GPIV} and \textbf{GPProxy} recover the frequentist estimators underlying widely used kernel-based approaches such as Kernel IV (KIV;~\citet{singh2019}) and Kernel Negative Control (KNC;~\citet{singh2023kernelmethodsunobservedconfounding}).
-Consequently, our approach inherits their strong modeling performance and established asymptotic guarantees, while the Bayesian formulation additionally equips them with principled predictive uncertainty quantification.
-As an added benefit, our Bayesian framework naturally supports principled model selection via marginal likelihood optimization, yielding strong empirical performance without reliance on ad hoc parameter initialization or extensive cross-validation (CV) commonly used in frequentist approaches.
+Consequently, our approach inherits their strong modeling performance and established asymptotic guarantees, while the Bayesian formulation additionally equips them with principled predictive uncertainty quantification conventional identification assumptions in IV and proximal models.
+As an added benefit, our Bayesian framework naturally supports principled model selection via marginal likelihood optimization, especially for the second-stages, yielding strong empirical performance without reliance on ad hoc parameter initialization or extensive cross-validation (CV) commonly used in frequentist approaches.

 Our empirical results demonstrate consistently strong predictive performance compared to state-of-the-art baselines, which we attribute to the holistic model selection enabled by our Bayesian formulation.
 To evaluate the quality of the quantified predictive uncertainty, we begin by reporting empirical coverage frequencies, followed by assessing the informativeness of the uncertainty in downstream decision-making tasks, such as selective inference, where we evaluate how effectively uncertainty estimates identify instances for which predictions should be withheld by extending the evaluation framework of \citet{shaker2020aleatoric}.